TheBodger/MMM-ChartUtilities/README.md

 {
 "subject": "",
 "object": "",
-"timestamp": "", //created from a new Date(timestamp), where timestamp has been validated by moment "value": "" // can be string or numeric
+"timestamp": "", //created from a new Date(timestamp), where timestamp has been validated by moment OR a standard UNIX numeric timestamp
+"value": "" // can be string or numeric
 }